jamessouthycoder19/Javalanche/README.md

 Improve Linux Obfuscation

+Improve Windows Obfuscation (Randomize name of Service, file name, and file location via ansible (hopefully that's possible))

-Look into SetCurrentAddress and GetCurrentAddress to use cd and pwd more effectively.
+Look into SetCurrentAddress and GetCurrentAddress to use cd and pwd more effectively (within powershell shell).

-Buy a cheap domain and use dns to make connection to proxy instead of parameter/hard coding ip address of beacon
+Buy a cheap domain (javalanche.net??) and use dns to make connection to proxy instead of parameter/hard coding ip address of beacon

 Look into Bitsadmin to transfer files,